thejmazz/jmazz.me/content/post/ngs-workflow.md

 ### Metrics

-- time for each task
+- time for each task, benchmarks
+- benchmark files need to be named appropiately, etc
 - DAG

 ### Scaling